Universal Time: Measurement

 The rotation of the Earth and UT are monitored by the International Earth Rotation and Reference Systems Service (IERS).
-The International Astronomical Union also is involved in setting standards, but the final arbiter of broadcast standards is the International Telecommunication Union or ITU.
+The International Astronomical Union also is involved in setting standards, but the final arbiter of broadcast standards is the International Telecommunication Union, or ITU.

 The rotation of the Earth is somewhat irregular and also is very gradually slowing due to tidal acceleration.
 Furthermore, the length of the second was determined from observations of the Moon between 1750 and 1890.
 All of these factors cause the modern mean solar day, on the average, to be slightly longer than the nominal 86,400 SI seconds, the traditional number of seconds per day.
 (Note: 24 hours of 60 minutes of 60 seconds) As UT is thus slightly irregular in its rate, astronomers introduced Ephemeris Time, which has since been replaced by Terrestrial Time (TT).
 Because Universal Time is determined by the Earth's rotation, which drifts away from more precise atomic-frequency standards, an adjustment (called a leap second) to this atomic time is needed since (As of 2019) 'broadcast time' remains broadly synchronised with solar time.
 (Note: Continuation of this principle is under active debate in standards bodies.
 See Leap second#Future of leap seconds) Thus, the civil broadcast standard for time and frequency usually follows International Atomic Time closely, but occasionally step (or "leap") in order to prevent them from drifting too far from mean solar time.

 Barycentric Dynamical Time (TDB), a form of atomic time, is now used in the construction of the ephemerides of the planets and other Solar System objects, for two main reasons.
 First, these ephemerides are tied to optical and radar observations of planetary motion, and the TDB time scale is fitted so that Newton's laws of motion, with corrections for general relativity, are followed.
 Next, the time scales based on Earth's rotation are not uniform and therefore, are not suitable for predicting the motion of bodies in the Solar System.

 Versions

 UT1 is the principal form of Universal Time.
-However, there are also several other infrequently used time standards that are referred to as Universal Time, which agree within 0.03 seconds with UT1:
+However, there are also several other infrequently used time standards that are referred to as Universal Time, which agree within 0.03 seconds of UT1: